Fayezx0/w4_DeapLearning/README.md

 ## 📌 Project Overview
 Horse breed recognition is a classic example of **Fine-Grained Image Classification**.
 Unlike distinguishing a cat from a dog, distinguishing an *Akhal-Teke* from an *Arabian* horse requires a model that can perceive subtle details in muscle structure, coat texture, and body proportions.

-This project implements a robust classification pipeline using **Transfer Learning**.
-We utilize **MaxViT (Multi-Axis Vision Transformer)**, a hybrid architecture that combines the local feature extraction capabilities of CNNs with the global context understanding of Transformers.
+This project implements a robust classification pipeline using **Transfer Learning**. utilize **MaxViT (Multi-Axis Vision Transformer)**, a hybrid architecture that combines the local feature extraction capabilities of CNNs with the global context understanding of Transformers.

 ## 📂 The Dataset
 The dataset was sourced from Kaggle and consists of images representing 7 distinct horse breeds.